kaiiiz/hugo-theme-monochrome/README.md

 ## Features

-1. **Clean UI with small resources.** Graytr has clean UI design and can remove unused resources in production environment. (with only 20+KB CSS)
+1. **Clean UI with small resources.** Graytr has clean UI design and can remove unused resources in production environment. (with about 20+KB CSS)

 2. **Responsive layout.** Adapt to different viewpoint, from desktop to mobile.